Kitchen Table Topics - Taxation

 • Whereas, the findings of an October 2017 survey by Democrats Abroad of U.S. citizens of all political preferences residing abroad indicate that 84% of survey participants support a switch from Citizenship Based Taxation to Residency Based Taxation;[1]

-• Whereas, according to witness testimonies before a congressional hearing in April of 2017, being subjected to taxation by two jurisdiction and banking service discrimination are the main reasons for Americans living abroad renouncing U.S. citizenship;
+• Whereas, according to witness testimonies before a congressional hearing in April of 2017, being subjected to taxation by two jurisdictions and banking service discrimination are the main reasons for Americans living abroad renouncing U.S. citizenship;

 • Be it resolved that, Democrats Abroad supports ceasing taxation based on citizenship and supports the universally accepted notion of taxation based on the residence of the taxpayer;